 Good Written and Verbal Communication Skills

-You Are Expected To Have Excellent IT Skills
+Excellent IT Skills

-When working as a PA, you are coming into an environment where you are expected to blend well with your boss’s everyday life.
+When working as a PA, you come into an environment where you are expected to blend well with your boss’s everyday life.
 For this reason, you are required to be a quick learner.
 Within the first few days of your appointment, you need to be able to plan your boss’s schedule throughout the day.

-You Must Be Presentable At Work
+Presentable At Work

-You Will Need To Be a Good Team Player
+Good Team Player

 A personal assistant should be able to work with a team.
 As much as your focus is mostly on your boss, you need to be able to work with other people in the office to complete tasks efficiently.
 Being a team player will go a long way in making your work easy.